Boity Thulo Flaunts Toned Abs & Thick Thighs In Vibrant African-Print Swimsuit

 “Marry me,” one follower asked her and added heart and ring emoji to their request.

-A fourth Instagram user waxed lyrical about Boity’s figure.
+A fourth user waxed lyrical about Boity’s figure.

 “You’re complete body goals.
 Go get you some, girl.
 You deserve it.
-You’re looking fine and then some,” they gushed before adding a heart-eyed and black heart emoji.
+You’re looking fine and then some,” they gushed before adding a heart-eyed and black heart emoji to their words.